top of page

 Nebo Booklab of Ukraine published a set of pretty special editions, starting in 2019.

-For once I can name an illustrator: she is called Nadiia Doicheva and she is not only responsible for the covers but much more because these are fully illustrated editions.
+The illustrator is Nadiia Doicheva and she is not only responsible for the covers but much more because these are fully illustrated editions.
 The full set of illustrations she created for Northern Lights can see seen here, on her Behance: https://www.behance.net/gallery/78852365/Nadiia-Doicheva-Book-illustrations-Northern-Lights.

 As far as I know, Ukraine's editions of the books of The Book of Dust aren't illustrated and the covers aren't quite as beautiful but they're not bad at all: